Victoria Point

 Victoria Point hosts an older demographic, ranking in the top quartile nationwide

-Victoria Point has a median age of 50, which is higher than Greater Brisbane's figure of 36 and above the national average of 38.
-The age profile shows that those aged 75-84 make up 13.3%, while those aged 25-34 comprise only 6.3%.
-This concentration of 75-84 year-olds is higher than the national figure of 6.1%.
-Between the 2021 Census and the present, the percentage of 75 to 84-year-olds has increased from 10.5% to 13.3%, while the 25 to 34 cohort has decreased from 8.1% to 6.3%, and the 45 to 54 group has dropped from 13.3% to 11.7%.
-By 2041, demographic projections indicate significant shifts in Victoria Point's age structure.
-The 85+ cohort is expected to grow by 87%, reaching 1,706 people from the current figure of 912.
-Notably, all population growth will be accounted for by the combined 65+ age groups, reflecting the area's aging demographic trend.
-Conversely, the 45 to 54 and 0 to 4 age cohorts are projected to experience population declines.
+With a median age of 50, Victoria Point is materially older than the Greater Brisbane figure of 36 and well above the 38-year national average.
+The age profile shows 75 - 84 year-olds are particularly prominent (13.3%), while the 25 - 34 group is comparatively smaller (6.3%) than in Greater Brisbane.
+This 75 - 84 concentration is well above the national 6.1%.
+Since the 2021 Census, the 75 to 84 age group has grown from 10.5% to 13.3% of the population.
+Conversely, the 25 to 34 cohort has declined from 8.1% to 6.3% and the 45 to 54 group dropped from 13.3% to 11.7%.
+Looking ahead to 2041, demographic projections reveal significant shifts in Victoria Point's age structure.
+Leading the demographic shift, the 85+ group will grow by 87% (793 people), reaching 1,706 from 912.
+Notably, the combined 65+ age groups will account for 100% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 45 to 54 and 0 to 4 cohorts are expected to experience population declines.

 Frequently Asked Questions - Age